statiagov/gesmew/guides/content/user/overview.md

 ## Revenue

-The **Revenue** figure includes all income, including product sales, tax, shipping, and other charges.
+The **Revenue** figure includes all income, including establishment sales, tax, shipping, and other charges.

 ## Orders

-The **Orders** figure gives the total number of finalized orders for the period shown.
+The **Orders** figure gives the total number of finalized inspections for the period shown.

 ## Visits